Share Your Expertise as an Esteemed VISION Presenter — Submit Your Session Proposals by March 3!

-ACTE’s CareerTech VISION is the premier annual gathering of CTE professionals in an exciting, educational, informative and inspirational agenda packed with CTE sessions, expo show and career pavilion, awards and recognition, and a rich array of networking opportunities.
+ACTE’s CareerTech VISION is the premier annual gathering of career and technical education (CTE) professionals.
+Happening Nov.
+29-Dec.
+2 in Phoenix, Arizona, VISION features an exciting, educational and inspirational agenda packed with hundreds of concurrent sessions, an Expo and Career Pavilion, awards and recognition programming and a rich array of networking opportunities.

-Our selection committee will be focusing on innovative ideas or new approaches to key challenges within CTE, and choosing sessions that feature evidence-based, high-quality career and technical education (CTE) program of study elements.
-Quality sessions will seek to engage the audience and provide attendees with practical, “how to” ideas and resources that will directly impact CTE programs and student achievement.
+ACTE is looking for representation from a variety of backgrounds, expertise and experience to craft informative and relevant programming.
+We encourage individuals from all career levels across the entire CTE field to submit proposals!
+Our selection committee will focus on innovative ideas and new approaches to key challenges within CTE, and they will choose sessions that feature evidence-based, high-quality CTE program of study elements.
+Quality sessions will engage the audience and provide attendees with practical “how to” ideas and resources that directly impact CTE programs and student achievement.

 The information gathered during this process will be used to promote the programming at VISION and to prepare marketing materials.
 Please be sure that the information you provide is complete, accurate and grammatically correct.

 Below are the questions that you will be asked during the proposal submission.